NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 NuGet 4.0+ can work directly with the information in a `.csproj` file without requiring a separate `.nuspec` or `project.json` file.
 All the metadata that was previously stored in those configuration files can be instead stored in the `.csproj` file directly, as described here.

 With MSBuild 15.1+, NuGet is also a first-class MSBuild citizen with the `pack` and `restore` targets as described below.
 These targets allow you to work with NuGet as you would with any other MSBuild task or target.
+(For NuGet 3.x and earlier, you use the [pack](../tools/nuget-exe-cli-reference.md#pack) and [restore](../tools/nuget-exe-cli-reference.md#pack) commands through the NuGet CLI instead.)

 In this topic: